LMDW TASTING NOTE

-TASTING NOTE LMDW Particularly solar and luminous, this Arran is also crossed by very numerous and very refreshing shaded areas.
-True oases, they play a vital role in its balance and give it a lot of maturity and complexity.
-The delicious perfumes of rose petals and juicy figs escaping from the empty glass transport us to the Orient, of which they are a vibrant testimony.
+Particularly sunny and bright, this Arran is also crossed by very many and very refreshing shaded areas.
+True oases, these play an essential role in its balance and give it a lot of maturity and complexity.
+The delicious scents of rose petals and juicy figs that escape from the empty glass transport us to the Orient, to which they are a vibrant testimony.